Regression Based Expected Shortfall Backtesting: Monte-Carlo Simulations

-where $\hat \sigma_t$ is a volatility forecast generated through the model given in (\ref{eq:sim_1_dgp}) and $q_z(\tau)$ and $\xi_z(\tau)$ are the $\tau$-quantile, respectively the $\tau$-ES of the innovations $z_t$.
-For the following size and power analysis of the backtests, we simulate the process (\ref{eq:sim_1_dgp}) 10,000 times with sample sizes of 250, 500, 1000, 2500, and 5000 observations and 250 additional pre-sample values required for the power analysis.
-As stipulated by the Basel Accords, we forecast the two risk measures for the probability level $\tau=2.5\%$.
+where $\hat \mu_t$ and $\hat \sigma_t$ are the respective location and volatility forecasts generated by the location and scale models and $q_z(\tau)$ and $\xi_z(\tau)$ are the $\tau$-quantile, respectively the $\tau$-ES of the innovations $z_t$.
+For the $t$-distributions of the two GAS models, we obtain the ES forecasts through numerical integration.
+For the following size and power analysis of the backtests, we simulate data from the DGPs given above with varying sample sizes of 250, 500, 1000, 2500, and 5000 observations and 250 additional pre-sample values required for the power analysis.
+We run 10,000 Monte Carlo replications for each of the DGPs.
+As stipulated by the Basel Accords, we fix the probability level to $\tau=2.5\%$ for the VaR and ES forecasts for each of the DGPs.
 In this part of the study, we focus on two-sided hypotheses and defer the one-sided case to \Cref{sec:one_sided_alternative}.
+We compare our three ESR backtests to two specifications of the conditional calibration (CC) backtest of \cite{Nolde2017} and to two specifications of the exceedance residual (ER) backtests of \cite{McNeil2000}, which are further described in Appendix \ref{sec:er_test} and Appendix \ref{sec:cc_test}.